Maria Cunitz: Birth place and family

-Maria Cunitz was born in Wohlau (now Wołów, Poland), as the eldest daughter of a Baltic German, Heinrich Cunitz, a physician and landowner who had lived in Schweidnitz for most of his life, and Maria Scholtz from Liegnitz, daughter of German scientist Anton von Scholtz (1560–1622), a mathematician and counselor to Duke Joachim Frederick of Liegnitz.
+Sources on her year of birth

 The year of Maria's birth is uncertain.
 No birth, baptism or similar documents have ever been located.
 The year was speculated about in the first major German-language publication about Maria Cunitz of 1798.
 Paul Knötel appears to be the first to give the year 1604 as the year of Maria's birth.
 This date is estimated to be accurate since her parents married the previous year.
 Other authors later appear to have repeated the same year.
 The proof that Maria was actually born in 1610 is furnished by an anthology with congratulation poems on her first wedding, in connection with a letter of Elias A Leonibus to Johannes Hevelius from the year 1651, noted by Ingrid Guentherodt.
 Full details concerning the family of Maria Cunitz have been published by Klaus Liwowsky.

+Marriages and interest in science

 The family eventually moved to Schweidnitz in Lower Silesia (today Świdnica, Poland).
 At an early age of 13, Maria married (in 1623) the lawyer David von Gerstmann.
 After his death in 1626, she married (in 1630) Elias von Löwen, also from Silesia.
-Elias von Lowen was also known as Elie de Loewen was a physician at Pitschen and studied astronomy.
+Elias von Lowen was also known as Elie de Loewen.
+He was a physician at Pitschen and studied astronomy.
 Elias von Lowen was Maria's tutor and encouraged Maria to pursue astronomy before their marriage in 1630.

-Together they made observation of Venus on the 14th of December in the year 1627 and Jupiter in April 1628.
+Together they made observation of the planet Venus on 14 December 1627 and Jupiter in April 1628.
 Other areas of study that Maria was proficient in included medicine, poetry, painting, music, mathematics, ancient languages, and history.
 Elias and Maria had three sons: Elias Theodor, Anton Heinrich and Franz Ludwig.

+War refugee in the Thirty Years' War

 During the outbreak of the Thirty Years' War from 1618 to 1648 Maria and Elias von Löwen took refuge in the Cistercians convent of Olobok, Poland.
 They were of Protestant religion; her siblings, who stayed in Silesia, converted to Roman Catholicism.
-During the time Maria and Elias took refuge, Maria used her time to arrange a set of astronomical tables that were based on the Rudolphine Tables, which was written by Johannes Kepler.
+During the time Maria and Elias took refuge, Maria used her time to arrange a set of astronomical tables that were based on the Rudolphine Tables, which were written by Johannes Kepler.

 Cunitz expanded her astronomical tables to include all of the planets at any moment in time.
+At the end of the Thirty Years' War, the couple returned to their home at Pitschen in Silesia.

+Self-published writer

-At the end of the Thirty Years' War the couple returned to their home at Pitschen in Silesia.
-In 1650, Maria privately published of her own expense Urania propitia in German and Latin as a dedication to Holy Roman Emperor Ferdinand III.
+In 1650, Maria self-published on her own expense Urania propitia in German and Latin as a dedication to Holy Roman Emperor Ferdinand III.
 Urania propitia was a simplification of Kepler's Rudolphine Tables due to their difficulty of producing calculations and applications, because the use of logarithms.